TV Avala

 TV Avala (full legal name: TV Avala d.o.o., Serbian Cyrillic: ТВ Авала) was a Serbian television network with national frequency.
 Registered as a limited liability company, the station was given a national TV frequency in Serbia in April 2006.

 Five months after that, it premiered on September 17, 2006 at 8 pm.
-With its editorial policy, TV Avala initially reminded many of the old RTS's third channel (3K), which ceased operations on May 5, 2006 at twelve midnight.
+With its editorial policy, TV Avala initially reminded many of the old RTS's third channel (RTS 3K), which ceased operations on May 5, 2006 at twelve midnight.

 After using the conventional format of movies, news, and sports for its first four years on the air, the network made a substantial turn towards business news in March 2010.

 With headquarters located in the Belgrade municipality of Savski Venac, TV Avala broadcasts 24 hours a day.

 Overview

 One of the first shows broadcast on TV Avala was Star Trek: Enterprise, the first time in almost fifteen years one of the Star Trek series to be broadcast legally in Serbia.
 Due to this Serbian Trekkies have strongly sported this television, making a fan-site and a forum even before official site was online.
 Enterprise had medium ratings and public hoped that older shows of franchise will be shown.
 After Enterprise ended its run, there was annunciations for other Star Trek shows, but have yet to be seen.